Population: 8,164,361 (2016)

 Another tip would be to consider staying in a rural village, such as those located in the Eastern Townships or the Charlevoix region.
 These villages often have various accommodation options, such as cottages, inns, and B&Bs, that are nestled among the area’s natural beauty and offer comfortable and cozy stays.
-Many of these rural villages are surrounded by nature, offering great opportunities for activities such as hiking, skiing, and ice-fishing in winter, swimming, kayaking, and fishing in summer.
+Many of these rural villages are surrounded by nature, offering great opportunities for hiking, skiing, ice-fishing activities in winter, swimming, kayaking, and fishing in summer.

 You can also consider staying in a major city like Montreal or Quebec City, where you will have access to a wide range of accommodation options, from budget-friendly hostels and hotels to luxury resorts and a variety of cultural and entertainment opportunities.

 Québec is a vast territory of over 1,500,000 square km / 579152 square mi.
-Its size is 3 times France, 6.3 times the United Kingdom, 17 times that of Maine, and 51 times that of Belgium.
+Its size is 3 times France’s, 6.3 times that of the United Kingdom’s, 17 times that of Maine, and 51 times that of Belgium.
 Traveling over Québec’s roads can sometimes take time, so it’s best to plan carefully.